-- 111. In response to Gudeman's legitimate questions, a fellow Google employee became hostile and stated that she had to escalate this thread, meaning that she reported it to Google HR. - 112.
-Gudeman had another conversation with another Google employee on November 10, 2016, where Gudeman complained about being a conservative and a Trump supporter.
+- 101. Gudeman had another conversation with another Google employee on November 10, 2016, where he complained about being a conservative and a Trump supporter.
 Gudeman pointed out that "Trump supporters are a hated and despised minority at Google.
-Googlers feel comfortable slandering them in a public forum and assume there will be no consequences." - 113.
-Gudeman's comment was met with anger and accusations of him "gaslighting" instead of having genuine concerns. - 114.
+Googlers feel comfortable slandering them in a public forum and assume there will be no consequences." - 102.
+Gudeman's comment was met with anger and accusations of him "gaslighting" instead of having genuine concerns. - 103.
 On or around December 5, 2016, Google HR reached out to Gudeman to discuss his comments, including those surrounding Gilani's post.
-Google HR stated that Gudeman had accused Gilani of terrorism based on Gilani's religion, and that this was unacceptable.
-As a result of Gudeman's "accusations," Google stated that he was being terminated. - 115.
-Google's purported justification for firing Gudeman is pretextual.
-Gudeman attempted to simply question the logic behind a co-worker's story of victimization on the basis of his race and religion, but because of his political affiliations, and his status as a white male, Gudeman was retaliated against and fired.
-Google employees, particularly male members of Google-disfavored races, were not allowed to question the diversity narrative of the company, even to the point of questioning politically-charged factual assertions by fellow employees in furtherance of their own political agendas.
+Google HR stated that Gudeman had accused Gilani of terrorism based on Gilani's religion, and this was unacceptable.
+As a result of Gudeman's "accusations," Google stated that he was being terminated. - 104.
+Gudeman attempted to simply question the logic behind a co-worker's story of victimization on the basis of his race and religion, but because of his political affiliations, Gudeman was retaliated against and fired.
+Google employees were not allowed to question the diversity narrative of the company, even to the point of questioning politically-charged factual assertions by fellow employees to prove their own political agendas.